-Creating buyer personas, and using them consistently to steer your marketing strategy, will help in keeping you focused on your customers' needs.
+Creating a buyer persona, and using them consistently to steer your marketing strategy, will help in keeping you focused on your customer's needs.
 It also ensures that marketing, sales, product development, and customer support all have the same view of your ideal customer.

 Below are a few examples of using buyer’s persona at different stages from production to sales.

-It's pretty straightforward to see why buyer personas are relevant for big businesses with more employees.
+It's pretty straightforward to see why a buyer persona is relevant for big businesses with more employees.
 Larger companies have bigger marketing budgets and can spend more time and resources narrowing down their target market.

 A solopreneur or a small business may say “we know our clients, why should we waste time and money?”
 Regardless of your marketing budget, finding your target audience will have a tremendous impact on your marketing ROI.